Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Main algorithm: the generalized optimistic method

 Since the upper bound in \eqref{eq:uniform_bounded} is independent of $\eta$, this proves that $\vz(\eta;\vz^{-})$ belongs to the compact set $\mathcal{C}_{\sigma}:=\{\vz\in \mathbb{R}^d: \|\vz-\vz^{-}\|\leq \|\vv^{-}\|_{*}+\sigma\|P(\vz^{-})+\vw^{-}\|_{*}\}\cap \mathcal{Z}$ for all $0\leq \eta\leq \sigma$.

 Now we prove the lemma by contradiction.
-Denote the trial stepsize after $i$ steps in Subroutine~\ref{alg:backtrack} by $\eta^{(i)}:=\sigma\beta^{2^i-1}$.
-If Subroutine~\ref{alg:backtrack} does not terminate in finite steps, then for any integer $i\geq 0$ the trial stepsize $\eta^{(i)}$ does not satisfy condition \eqref{eq:step_size_test}, i.e.,
+Denote the trial step size after $i$ steps in Algorithm~\ref{alg:ls} by $\eta^{(i)}:=\sigma\beta^{i}$.
+If Algorithm~\ref{alg:ls} does not terminate in finite steps, then for any integer $i\geq 0$, the trial step size $\eta^{(i)}$ does not satisfy condition \eqref{eq:simplified_step_bound}, i.e.,